patlee12/user-management/README.md

 To get started, you’ll need to build and run the Docker containers for the entire stack.

+> **Note:** If you're on a non-Ubuntu OS (like macOS), the [`run-in-vm.sh`](scripts/internal/run-in-vm.sh) script will automatically launch a lightweight Ubuntu VM using Multipass to replicate a local Ubuntu environment.
+This is required for Avahi-based mDNS broadcasting (`*.local` domains), enabling you to run the full production Docker stack inside the VM and access the app over the local network via `http://user-management.local`.

 ```bash
 # From top level of the repository choose "Production" when prompted.
 ./run-local-build.sh